 2020/12/18 Dresden, Germany

 The project C2 on Sustainability and resilience is part of the doctoral research group GRK 2250, which comprises of 13 areas of application.
 The aim of this research training group is to bring substantial improvements in the impact-resistance of existing buildings by applying thin layers of strengthening material.
-By using innovative, mineral-bonded composites, public safety and the reliability of vitally important infrastructure should be significantly enhanced.
+By using innovative mineral-bonded composites, public safety and reliability of infrastructure systems should be significantly enhanced.

 Complementarily, C2 entails the analysis and assessment of the sustainability and resilience of new composites and reinforcing systems, in particular in the case of impact loading, which requires the development of a scientific concept which takes into account technical, financial, social and ecological influencing parameters and allows quantitative forecasts and scenarios.